kubestash/docs/docs/addons/elasticsearch/logical/index.md

 #### Create RestoreSession:

-Now, we need to create a `RestoreSession` CR pointing to targeted `Elasticsearch` database.
+Now, we need to create a `RestoreSession` CR pointing to targeted `AppBinding` of any externally managed `Elasticsearch` database.

-Below, is the contents of YAML file of the RestoreSession object,
+Below, is the contents of YAML file of the `RestoreSession` object,

 ```yaml
 apiVersion: core.kubestash.com/v1alpha1